 In the words of Ninomiya Sontoku, the 19th-century Japanese agricultural leader and philosopher said: “An economy without moral is decadence, and moral without economy is a talk in sleep.”
 A society should be a “moral society.”
 So what is a real “moral society”?

-We believe that one of the answers is the “Blue Economy” proposed by Professor Gunter Pauli.
+We believe that one of the answers is the “Blue Economy”.
 The Blue Economy is the key to realize a sustainable world.

 In the Blue Economy, the combination of science, innovation, and entrepreneurship create new businesses that change the world.
 And it’s of paramount importance to take action in realizing the blue economy.
 These actions may be a small step in changing the planet, but later these steps will make a significant path to the realization of a sustainable society.